openhab/openhab-alexa/USAGE.md

    <!--- Are there more relevant ways to configure items? --->
    <!--- Should we add a chapter for availabletags? --->

+### 2. Skill Configuration

+1. Visit the [Alexa-Website](https://alexa.amazon.com/) or use the belonging app on your mobile.
+2. Navigate to "Smart Home" -> "Configure Smart Home" and search for openHAB.
+3. Follow the Instructions there to authorise Alexa using your myopenhab.org-account.

+If you did not "tag" any items until now, first follow the steps below before you search for devices.
+(You can try, but you will not find any ;) )

-## 3. Final Configuration
+### 3. Final Configuration

 After tagging your items you can go back to the Alexa-configurations and search for devices.

-## Example Voice Commands
+### Example Voice Commands

 Here are some example voice commands:

- * Alexa turn on Office Lights
+ * "Alexa. turn on Kitchen Lights"
- * Alexa turn off Pool Waterfall
+ * "Alexa, turn off Kitchen Lights"
- * Alexa turn on House Fan
+ * "Alexa, turn on Bedroom Lights"
- * Alexa turn on Home Theater Scene
+ * "Alexa, turn on Bedroom Lights"
- * Alexa dim Kitchen Lights to 30 percent
+ * "Alexa, dim Kitchen Lights to 30 percent"
- * Alexa set house temperature to 70 degrees

-## Additional comments
+### Additional comments

 <!--- you have better suggestions for the Headline? --->

 * Thermostats are created by adding the items of a thermostat to a group which has the tag "Thermostat" which follows the HomeKit binding configuration.
-See http://docs.openhab.org/addons/io/homekit/readme.html for more information on how to configure thermostats.
+See [HomeKit Add-on](http://docs.openhab.org/addons/io/homekit/readme.html) for more information on how to configure thermostats.
 Thermostats can have their target temperature set as well as be asked what the current temperature is.
 * Channels which are tagged "CurrentTemperature" but NOT part of a thermostat group will be exposed as a Temperature item in Alexa and can be asked what their current value is ("Alex what is the upstairs temperature? ")
 * By default all temperatures are in Celsius, for Fahrenheit add the tag `Fahrenheit` to the thermostat group item (which should also be tagged with `Thermostat`).